This homemade buttermilk substitute comes together in 5 minutes and requires only 2 ingredients. Skip the grocery store

 The acidity of the buttermilk also reacts with the baking powder or baking soda, leaving a delicious and delightfully light texture.

-Buttermilk can be used in biscuits, cakes, pancakes, fried chicken, breads, waffles, salad dressings, quick breads, and countless other delicious recipes.
+Buttermilk can be used in biscuits, cakes, pancakes, fried chicken, waffles, salad dressings, quick breads, and countless other delicious recipes.

 If you find you don’t have buttermilk on hand, don’t fret.
 Before you grab your wallet and jump into the car for a grocery store run, you probably have everything you need in your kitchen right now to make a buttermilk substitute.

 And the great news is, once you know how to make buttermilk, you’ll have your buttermilk substitute in a fraction of the time it would take you to go to and from the store.

 All you need to make a substitute for buttermilk in baking recipes is milk and white vinegar, or lemon juice.
 I typically opt for 2% or whole milk and fresh lemon juice, but bottled will also do the trick.

 Measure one tablespoon of white vinegar or lemon juice into a liquid measuring cup.